 The Health Sciences Research Grant Committee is currently soliciting applications for research support.
 Funds will not be provided for expenses incurred prior to the submission deadline date.
 Incomplete or undocumented applications will be deferred to the Committee's next regularly scheduled meeting.

-The next deadline for submission of applications is March 31, 2021.
+The next deadline for submission of applications is March 14, 2025.
+Funding for the March deadline will begin June 1, 2025.
 Late applications will not be considered, no exceptions.
-If you miss this deadline, the next deadline will be in October 2021.
+If you miss this deadline, the next deadline will be in October 2025 (for funding to start January 1, 2026).

 Applications are created and submitted electronically through eGrants.
 Information about eGrants is available at /online-tools/interactive-utilities/egrants.